-- Assistance in communicating with law enforcement and/or administrative and/or administrative investigative resources on campus. - Assistance in accessing counseling or health care resource both on the UNM-Campus and in the community - Academic accommodations, which may include working with professors regarding completion of coursework and with absences - Course accommodations, which may include changing course sections to eliminate/limit interactions between affected parties or complete withdraws should a student wish to separate from the university - Assistance with working with Financial Aid and Scholarships to help the student continue their financial assistance at UNM -Taos - Assistance with communicating with supervisors for on campus jobs, regarding work schedules and absences from work - Assistance in creating safety strategies for the student - Assistance with visa or immigration status, should there be a potential for impact on those statuses - Potential to impose Interim Suspensions on students or employees, who are respondents - Assistance with no-contact directives.
+- Assistance in communicating with law enforcement and/or administrative and/or administrative investigative resources on campus. - Assistance in accessing counseling or health care resources both on the UNM-Campus and in the community - Academic accommodations, which may include working with professors regarding completion of coursework and with absences - Course accommodations, which may include changing course sections to eliminate/limit interactions between affected parties or complete withdraws should a student wish to separate from the university - Assistance with working with Financial Aid and Scholarships to help the student continue their financial assistance at UNM -Taos - Assistance with communicating with supervisors for on campus jobs, regarding work schedules and absences from work - Assistance in creating safety strategies for the student

+- Assistance with visa or immigration status, should there be a potential for impact on those statuses - Assistance with no-contact directives.
 Which means students can request to have another person not contact them directly or through other avenues.